ESIPFed/bds-primer-best-practices/_book/6-SOFTWARE_READY.md

 ### Key Information

-- Use an existing taxonomic authority (e.g. World Register of Marine Species, Integrated Taxonomic Information System, NCBI taxonomy) and include the authority who manages said information in your metadata
+- Use an existing taxonomic authority (e.g. World Register of Marine Species : https://www.marinespecies.org/ , Integrated Taxonomic Information System : https://itis.gov/ , NCBI taxonomy : https://www.ncbi.nlm.nih.gov/taxonomy ) and include the authority who manages said information in your metadata
 - List of many authorities can be found here: https://resolver.globalnames.org/data_sources
 - Make yourself aware of the structure, limits, and history of the authority you are using.
 - Adopt standard binomial nomenclature, when possible